The Xometry app works best with JavaScript enabled!

 Silicone is resistant to attack by most chemicals due to its non-reactive structure and low surface energy.
 However, a few inorganic chemicals, notably sulfuric and hydrofluoric acids at high concentrations, will damage silicones.
 Among organic compounds which might act as solvents, toluene, mineral spirits, gasoline, and carbon tetrachloride cause deterioration in silicones only after prolonged exposure.

-Why Should You Use Silicone as a Material?
+Why You Should Use Silicone as a Material

 The properties of silicone offer numerous benefits.
 Here are a few ways that both manufacturers and end-users can benefit from its unique characteristics: